drkz4ck/Xenoblade-2-Balance-Mod-/README.md

+# X2+
-# Xenoblade Chronicles 2 Balance Mod (attempt)
+## A Xenoblade Chronicles 2 New-Game-Plus-oriented balance mod
-Enjoy Xenoblade Chronicles 2 again, in a challenging and rewarding experience
+Enjoy Xenoblade Chronicles 2 again, in a challenging and rewarding experience!

 This mod strives to change and tweak several settings aiming for a New Game+ Experince that can be a challenge from the very start, while keeping the more grindy aspects of the game at bay.
+Intended for use with Bringer of Chaos difficulty.

 ### SPOILERS AHEAD!!!
 Don't go further into the readme, as it contains story spoilers for the game.
 You've been warned!